MatroxRulez's personal profile:

 Matrox TripleHead2Go is an external multi-display device that connects to a notebook or desktop computer (PC or Mac) via Dual-link DVI, VGA,

 DisplayPort, or even the Thunderbolt connection, depending on a product version and user's hardware.
-Personally, I have already had the
+Personally, I have already owned and used the

-Matrox TripleHead2Go Analog Edition and I have just recently upgraded to the Matrox TripleHead2Go Digital Edition.
+Matrox TripleHead2Go Analog Edition and also the Matrox TripleHead2Go Digital Edition.

 Welcome to MatroxRulez's Homepage